Apply for Services

 There are three ways to get an application:

-- Go to Forms and Publications and click Request for Services.
+- Print an application and submit by mail or hand-deliver to a local office.
+Go to Forms and Publications and click Request for Services.

 - Request an application by phone from a local office or by calling 501-682-8398.

 What Happens After I Apply

 Once we receive your application and the $25 application fee, if applicable, it will be referred to the appropriate local office where it will be reviewed.
 Once the case is opened, you will receive confirmation and may be contacted if we need additional documentation or information.
 You can expect us to contact you within 30 days from the time you submit your completed application.